Idaho Gov. Little turns back Trump-backed challenger

-BOISE, Idaho (AP) — Idaho Gov. Brad Little on Tuesday won the GOP gubernatorial primary, beating a Trump-backed challenger who had repeatedly criticized the incumbent for not being conservative enough.
+BOISE, Idaho (AP) — Idaho Gov. Brad Little won the GOP gubernatorial primary by beating a Trump-backed challenger who had repeatedly criticized the incumbent for not being conservative enough and who downplayed the loss on Wednesday.

 Little and McGeachin frequently feuded over coronavirus precautions and the role of government.
 Last year McGeachin twice attempted a power grab when Little was out of state on business.